tansudasli/kernel/kernel-programming/README.md

 then, to build w/
 - `git clone ...`, `cd c-sandbox/kernel-programming` and
-- Run `./compile.sh` to compile into .ko files
+- Run `make all` to compile into .ko files,
     - to install kernel module `sudo insmod helloworld.ko`
     - to see kernel messages `dmesg`
     - to remove kernel module `sudo rmmod helloworld.ko`
+- Run `make clean` to clean .ko files